wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 ## Enabling GraphQL

 By default, the APIs generated with Strapi use REST conventions.
-What if I would tell you that you could transform them into GraphQL within 10 seconds?
+What if I  told you that you could transform them into GraphQL within 10 seconds?

 Well, let me prove that to you.